 (# Onward, Christian soldiers, marching as to war… #)

-Although probably meant to be merely metaphorical, a “Christian soldier” to me sounds like a hypocritical contradiction of terms.
+Although probably meant to be merely metaphorical, a “Christian soldier” to me sounds like a hypocritical contradiction.
 Real Christians are supposed to be self-proclaimed pacifists, not fighters.
 Jesus and his disciples were not warriors.
 There have been individuals over the centuries who have chosen warrior as their life’s career.
 They actually wage and fight wars for a living.
 The word itself suggests it to be an occupation.
 Alexander the Great was a warrior.
 Kunta Kinte claimed to be training to be a warrior when he was captured by the slavers.
 It’s too bad that he hadn’t learned enough to prevent himself from getting caught!

 There is a scene in The Foxes of Harrow (1947) where one of the plantation slave women gives birth to a baby boy, and “Massa” Rex Harrison comments to her husband that the newborn is going to make a fine, strong slave.
-The mother overhears this, gets very agitated and keeps uttering, a little too proudly I think, “Him no slave, him warrior, him killer of lions!”, as if he has no other choice, and she considers warrior to be a noble profession.
+The mother overhears this, gets very agitated and keeps uttering, a little too proudly I think, “Him no slave, him warrior, him killer of lions!”, as if he has no other choice, and she considers warrior to be a noble profession, besides.
 What’s wrong with a doctor, a teacher or a scientist?
 Of course she wants more for her son than being a lowly slave, but wanting him to be a fighter and killer, to me doesn’t seem like a commendable alternative.

 A while back, although I don’t know when the first incident of it was, the military came up with the oxymoronic phrase, “friendly fire.”
 That is when a soldier, or more than one, are killed, even if it‘s unintentional, not by the regarded enemy, mind you, but by someone from their own side, often from their immediate company.
 For the family and friends of the victim(s), since the result is the same, that is, death, they don’t see what is friendly about it.
 “Mrs. Smith, I’m sorry about your son, but it was from friendly fire, not the enemy‘s.”
 Is that supposed to make her feel better about it?
 “But it wasn’t the ‘enemy’ who killed my boy.
 You did!
 You call that friendly?
 What, were you smiling apologetically when you blew my son away?!”